-Note: For optimized airflow, please follow your chassis airflow direction to properly install the CPU heatsink.
+Note: For optimized airflow, please follow your chassis airflow direction to install the correct CPU heatsink direction.
 Graphic drawings included in this manual are for reference only.
-They might look different from the components installed in your system.
+They might look different from the components installed in your system

-Removing the Passive Heatsink
+Removing the Heatsink

 Warning: We do not recommend that the CPU or the heatsink be removed.
-However, if you do need to remove the heatsink, please follow the instructions below to uninstall the heatsink to avoid damaging the CPU or other components.
+However, if you do need to uninstall the heatsink, please follow the instructions below to uninstall the heatsink to prevent damage done to the CPU or the CPU socket.